 differentiate, with heavy metallic materials settling

-to the center and lighter, rocky materials rising to exterior.
+to the center and lighter, rocky materials rising to the exterior.

 - Gravitational interactions between planets, or between planets and

 the residual protoplanetary disk (as in the image above), can

 drastically change the orbits of the new planets, moving large

 planets inward, tossing small bodies outward, or pushing planets into